Elk Island Public Schools

 Does my child have to keep marks equal to or more than 80% during the program?

 No. During the year, their marks will ebb and flow.
-Once a student has received final acceptance in the Junior High Honours Program for the start of next school year, they’ll remain in the program for the full school year.
+Once a student has received final acceptance in the Junior High Honours program for the start of next school year, they’ll remain in the program for the full school year.
 Students are only required to have an 80% in each of the four core subjects at the time of conditional acceptance and at the time of final acceptance if they’d like to register in the program again for the following year.

 What passion areas are appropriate for the community service component of the program?
 Do they have to relate to a school subject?